zackmdavis/Category_War/blood_is_thicker_than_water.md

 Maybe someday it could be possible to have a real science of psychiatry that reflects the actual structure of the mind, instead of doing the equivalent of lumping sprains and stress fractures together as _hurtankles_.
 Maybe [even greater achievements are possible](https://www.lesswrong.com/posts/Nwgdq6kHke5LY692J/alignment-by-default).
 Personally, I'm not optimistic about humanity's prospects.

 I'm sure of one thing, though.
-If there _is_ a better world out there, a way to unlock the secrets of the universe and wield them in the service of our values, it's only possible if you _lying motherfuckers_ could [_stop playing nitwit games and admit that dolphins don't belong on the fish list_](https://www.lesswrong.com/posts/d5NyJ2Lf6N22AD9PB/where-to-draw-the-boundary).
+If there _is_ a better world out there, a way to unlock the secrets of the universe and wield them in the service of our values, it's only possible if we [_stop playing nitwit games and admit that dolphins don't belong on the fish list_](https://www.lesswrong.com/posts/d5NyJ2Lf6N22AD9PB/where-to-draw-the-boundary).

 _(Thanks to [Tailcalled](https://www.lesswrong.com/users/tailcalled) for the "root of the causal graph" observation and [John S. Wentworth](https://www.lesswrong.com/users/johnswentworth) for explaining the importance of conditional independence.)_